derekrazza199/csc211-fall2020/assignments/ha-01/readme.md

 8.  *Last digit is 9*.
 Prompt the user for an integer number.
 If the last digit of the entered number is 9, print `<number> is good`, otherwise, print `<number> is no good`.
 Some examples of "good" numbers would be: 9, 19, 1279, 999, 699, 1029 etc.

 9. *Privileges*.
-This program should prompt the user for an integer representing age, then output one of the following: `Too young` for an age under 16; `Can drive` for those in the interval [16, 18); `Can join the military` [18, 21) and finally `Can have a beer` for ages greater than or equal to 21.
+This program should prompt the user for an integer representing age, then output one of the following: `Too young` for an age under 16; `Can drive` for those in the interval [16, 18); `Can join the military` [18, 21) and finally `Can rent a car` for ages greater than or equal to 21.

 10. *Word for number*.
 Prompt the user for a digit [0, 9] and print out the name of that digit as a string.
 Entering `9` should output `Nine`, entering `7` should output `Seven` etc. An number outside of the specified range should print `Not a valid number`.
 Use a `switch` statement for this problem.